yzdAtom/CSVD-AES/readme.md

 We put the figures in `figs\` folder

+## Run

+If you want to directly run our model, you can use the preprocessed data and directly run `run.py`.

 ## References

 [1] Z. Cai, Y. Cai, X. Chen, G. Lu, W. Pei, J. Zhao, Csvd-tf: Cross-project software vulnerability detection with tradaboost by fusing expert metrics and semantic metrics, Journal of Systems and Software 213 (2024) 112038.